COVID-19 Patient Education Materials

 Copyright and Other Publishing Resources

-Copyright Information and Education (U of M Libraries)
+Copyright Information Services (U of M Libraries)

 The site of the University of Minnesota Libraries' Copyright Information and Education Initiative, which supports an informed and educated University community on matters of copyright and its application in teaching, research, and scholarship.
 Includes tools such as the Fair Use Analysis Tool and the Copyright Decision Map.